 The proposed residential development is located at 1575 Hurontario Street in the City of Mississauga, Ontario.
 Figure 1 shows a key plan illustrating the location of the subject site.
-A site plan prepared by Kirkor Architects + Planners dated May 8, 2017 is shown in Figure 2.
-The proposed development will consist of two blocks of 3 1/2 -storey stacked back to back townhouses and associated roadways.
-Appendix A includes the preliminary sections and elevations.
+A site plan prepared by Kirkor Architects + Planners dated October 11, 2019 is shown in Figure 2.
+The proposed development will consist of two blocks of 3 -storey stacked back-to-back townhouses and associated roadways.
+Appendix A includes the preliminary elevations.